oranges13/RedditModmailSlack/readme.md

 Download the most recent release and expand the archive into your webserver root directory, or clone the `release` branch.

 In the application base directory, run `composer install`.
+(For production use add the `--no-dev` flag).

 Copy `.env.example` to `.env` and fill out the required configuration variables.